h8d13/ZazuLago-VM/README.md

 1. Bit level manipulation to encrypt at rest based on a local secret

 (15 Instructions; 5 XOR, 10 Custom instructions like reverse, shift, rotate; also bitmasking, jumping and a random sequence generated at encryption qnd decryption)
-With the only way to reverse is using the same magic number (local key file).
+With the only way to reverse is using the same magic number (`.key.local` file).

 ```
 Elevated: True